Irving Pulp and Paper: Overview

-The original nineteenth century mill at its current location in west Saint John, New Brunswick was owned and operated by the Andre Cushing and Company.
+The original nineteenth century mill at its current location in west Saint John, on the Saint John River at the Reversing Falls, was owned and operated by the Andre Cushing and Company.
 The location was also the site of the Cushing Sulphite Fibre Company Limited Mill and then the Sulphite Pulp Mill, Reversing Falls.

 Since then, the mill has been known as the Irving Pulp Mill, Reversing Falls and the Reversing Falls pulp and paper mill, as well as it current name, the Irving Pulp and Paper Limited.

-K. C. Irving (1899–1992)—who had inherited the Irving family lumber business, J.D.
+K. C. Irving, who had inherited the Irving family lumber business, J.D.
 Irving Limited, from his father in 1933—established the Irving Pulp and Paper Limited in 1951.

 By 2018, J.D.
-Irving three New Brunswick paper mills—Irving Paper and Irving Pulp & Paper in Saint John, and Lake Utopia Paper near St. George, "represent a team of over 830 people and over $230 million in local purchases from New Brunswick suppliers."
+Irving's three New Brunswick paper mills—Irving Paper and Irving Pulp & Paper in Saint John, and Lake Utopia Paper near St. George, "represent a team of over 830 people and over $230 million in local purchases from New Brunswick suppliers."

 History

-In the nineteenth century then-Massachusettes-based Andre Cushing (1820–1891) and his nephew George Bryon Cushing (1831–1888) owned "extensive timber holdings" in northern Maine.
+In the nineteenth century, then-Massachusetts-based Andre Cushing (1820–1891) and his nephew George Bryon Cushing (1831–1888) owned "extensive timber holdings" in northern Maine.
 They were dependent on the St. John River to transport their logs.
 In mid-century they moved their families to Saint John and purchased land in Union and Reversing Falls area in west Saint John.
 They owned and operated the pulp mill near the Reversing Falls.
 Their mill was destroyed by fire in 1885, rebuilt in 1896 and employed up to 225 men.
 George Cushing expanded the company throughout the 1890s which included the establishment of the Cushing Sulphite Fibre Company to use waste from the mill.
 In 1898, the Cushings operations were called Andre Cushing and Company.